Jing-Gu/jing-gu.github.io/content/Life log.md

 ---
 ## 2025

+👪 5.30 - Dad mom came to visit and stay for 3 months

 ⛪ 5.4 - Visited the Korean church, liked their fellowship

 👪 4.19 - Cabane à sucre Constantin, met Korean fellowship for the first time, became friends with hairdresser Kim.